 There are a couple of ways to avoid illness or even death when it comes to canning recipes.

 The first option is to only follow tested canning recipes found on sites such as the National Center for Home Food Preservation.
-If you follow recipes on those types of sites, you’ll know beyond a doubt that they are safe recipes, because they have been thoroughly tested.
+Recipes on those types of sites, are safe for canning, because they have been thoroughly tested.

 But let’s get back to the chicken pot pie filling example.
 How can you safely can that at home?
-As you’ll see a bit further in this article, using thickeners is one of the canning mistakes that can kill you.
+Later in this article I explain that using thickeners is one of the canning mistakes that can kill you.
 And since chicken pot pie filling is thick, it’s unsafe to can.

 Having said that, you can safely can your chicken pot pie filling minus the thickener, and then add the thickener when you want to use it.
 When it comes right down to it, this is the same thing as canning chicken soup.